7 A Technologically

 To nurture this workforce, it is imperative to recruit individuals with a broad range of backgrounds and provide them with the skills and resources needed to advance the field.
 To retain this workforce we must provide career pathways and an environment that encourages and rewards exemplary work.

-Some particle physics-trained researchers will chart career paths in other areas of academia, as well as in government and industry.
+Some particle physics-trained researchers will chart career paths in other areas of academia, and in government and industry.
 Their multidimensional and technical expertise in areas such as accelerators, quantum sensors, and AI/ML, will make them sought after for jobs in quantum computing, medical physics, and other data-rich environments.
-Their particle physics training will equip them to drive innovation and have a profound impact on the nation’s scientific and technology landscape, as well as society at large.
+Their particle physics training will equip them to drive innovation and will have a profound impact on the nation’s scientific and technology landscape, as well as society at large.

 Recruiting: We should draw research and technical personnel from both a national and international talent pool.
 Recruitment should address historic and ongoing patterns of underrepresentation in particle physics by engaging broadly in educational efforts and dissemination of scientific findings to the public.
 Pathways to cutting-edge research at the frontiers of our field should be expanded to reach a broader cross section of students.
-Strategic academic partnerships connecting different types of academic and research institutions play an important role and continued support is recommended (Recommendation 5b).
-There should be a concerted effort on including institutions which reach historically underrepresented groups such as minority-serving and rural institutions.
+Strategic academic partnerships connecting different types of academic and research institutions are important to this effort, and continued support is recommended (Recommendation 5b).
+There should be a concerted effort to include institutions which reach historically underrepresented groups such as minority-serving and rural institutions.

-Requirements from funding agencies via proposal guidelines, project evaluations, and reviews of operating experiments, play a critical role in ensuring that the particle physics community will successfully recruit, train, and retain a technologically advanced workforce with the diverse talents required to meet our scientific needs.
+Requirements from funding agencies via proposal guidelines, project evaluations, and reviews of operating experiments, are critical to ensuring that the particle physics community will successfully recruit, train, and retain a technologically advanced workforce with the diverse talents to meet our scientific needs.
 NSF and DOE have provided significant leadership, accelerated in recent years, that includes funding opportunities that expand the number of institutions and individuals engaging in particle physics.
-The agencies have also strengthened the requirements surrounding mentoring plans for grant-funded personnel, increased the focus on dissemination of results, and paid closer attention to improving workplace climate within the national laboratories and experimental collaborations.
-Efforts on these topics are rapidly evolving and a systematic review of the existing framework, with an eye toward additional opportunities, would advance the development of needed expertise within particle physics.
+The agencies have also strengthened the requirements surrounding mentoring plans for grant-funded personnel, increased the focus on dissemination of results, and paid closer attention to improving workplace climate in the national laboratories and experimental collaborations.
+Efforts on these topics are rapidly evolving, and a systematic review of the existing framework, with an eye toward additional opportunities, would advance the development of needed expertise in particle physics.

 In many cases, technological advances in particle physics lead to progress in industries beyond scientific research.
-The public, who fund the science, deserves to learn about the discoveries of particle physics and understand the broader impact the field has on society.
-This in turn is critical in engaging the workforce needed and enabling future science discoveries and societal benefits.
+The public, which funds the science, deserves to learn about the discoveries of particle physics and understand the broader impact the field has on society.
+Dissemination of that information, in turn, is critical in engaging the workforce needed and enabling future science discoveries and societal benefits.